ckswilliams/modOpenREM/docs/netdicom-nodes.rst

 Controlling native Store SCP nodes
 ==================================

-If a native Store SCP node is not running, then a ``Start server`` button will be presented at teh bottom right.
+If a native Store SCP node is not running, then a ``Start server`` button will be presented at the bottom right.
 If it is running, this buttin will change to ``Stop server``, and the ``Delete``button will become inactive.

 If the node is configured to be auto-started, and if :ref:`celery-beat` is running, then each minute if the server is